International Kokondo Association

 List of objectives for the International Kokondo Association:

-- To maintain the authenticity, integrity, and effectiveness of the Kokondo jujitsu & karate systems (Jukido Jujitsu & Kokondo Karate).
+- To maintain the authenticity, integrity, and effectiveness of jujitsu & karate as legitimate systems of modern self-defense (Jukido Jujitsu & Kokondo Karate).

 - Done by the standardization of core curriculum, kata, procedures & etiquette in IKA dojo worldwide